ixa-ehu/ixa-pipe-tok/README.md

     + nokaf: do not output KAF/NAF document.
     + outputFormat: if --nokaf is used, choose between oneline or conll format output.
     + notok: take already tokenized text as input and create a KAFDocument with
-    + kaf: take a KAFDocument as input instead of plain text file.
+    + inputkaf: take a KAFDocument as input instead of plain text file.
     + kafversion: specify the KAF version as parameter